rahul-mitan-data/ecommerce-analysis/README.md

   This project focus on analyzing an e-commerce dataset using SQL,Power Bi,Excel to extract meaningful business insights.
   The goal is to understand customer behavior, sales performance, and operational efficiency.
+  The analysis covers ₹16.01M revenue, 99K+ orders and 96K+ customers and converts raw transactional data into business-focused insights and recommendations.
   ## Objectives
  * Identify top-selling product categories
  * Analyze customer purchase behavior